krishnajiraoh/upGrad_lending_club_case_study/README.md

 # Lending Club Case Study
-The project aims to aims to analyse the past data of a lending company, to draw meaningful insights which would help to manage its portfolio better and thereby improving its overall revenue.
+The project aims to analyse the past data of a lending company, to draw meaningful insights which would help to manage its portfolio better and thereby improving its overall revenue.

 ## Table of Contents